 Yet I do carry two cameras (three counting my smartphone).
 That is a sign of earnest obsession more than it is of any expertise I suppose in a sense I am a photographer though.
 I qualify by the measure of sustained interest despite intermittent breaks.
-We take for granted an ease to photography and an ability to disseminate even a simple snapshot that could not have been imagined when I developed, enlarged, and printed the original frame of film.
+We take for granted an ability to disseminate even a simple snapshot that could not have been imagined when I developed, enlarged, and printed the original frame of film.

 Maybe we cannot be so sure about defining ourselves.
 A person also can be deemed a “photographer” without great exertion.
 A single viral selfie seems enough to turn a person into a celebrity, even an icon.
 Andy Warhol is remembered for declaring that each of us would have our fifteen minutes of fame He is not recalled for his subsequent quip that all of us would be famous in fifteen minutes.
 Warhol was always in on the joke.
 He would be amused by our narcissism.